ds4dm/ecole/docs/index.rst

 ============

-Ecole is a library of *Extensible Combinatorial Optimization Learning Environments* designed to facilitate the definition of machine learning environments problems inside combinatorial optimization solvers.
+Ecole is a library of *Extensible Combinatorial Optimization Learning Environments* designed to ease the development of machine learning approaches for combinatorial optimization.
+More precisely, the goal of Ecole is to allow for a fast and safe prototyping of any ML for CO approach that can be formulated as a control problem (i.e., a Markov Decision Problem), as well as providing reproducible benchmarking protocols for comparison to existing approaches.

 .. code-block:: python